yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-multicast.markdown

 # Configuring Multicast Scope Time-To-Live (TTL) Value

-The **[multicast Time-To-Live (TTL)|http://en.wikipedia.org/wiki/Time_to_live]** value specifies the number of routers (hops) that multicast traffic is permitted to pass through before expiring on the network.
+The **depanlinkmulticast Time-To-Live (TTL)tengahlinkhttp://en.wikipedia.org/wiki/Time_to_livebelakanglink** value specifies the number of routers (hops) that multicast traffic is permitted to pass through before expiring on the network.
 For each router (hop), the original specified TTL is decremented by one (1).
 When its TTL reaches a value of zero (0), each multicast datagram expires and is no longer forwarded through the network to other subnets.

 The problem of multicasts/broadcasts not passing the router/switch is a well known issue - most routers (Cisco, 3Com, etc) have multicast forwarding disabled by default - otherwise the networks will be flooded with packets coming from very distant locations.
 To get it delivered all over the globe takes below 30 hops, so TTL 20 means delivery to more than half of it.
 It is very common that network experts in large networks hate the flooding problem caused by multicasts/broadcasts sent with the large TTL, and block it.

 # Packet Sniffer/Network Analyzer Tool

-[Wireshark (formerly Ethereal)|http://www.wireshark.org/] - accumulates years of network analyzing experience and is far more mature and known than other tools.
+depanlinkWireshark (formerly Ethereal)tengahlinkhttp://www.wireshark.org/belakanglink - accumulates years of network analyzing experience and is far more mature and known than other tools.
 It is a cross-platform packet sniffer/network analyzer tool (used both in Windows and Unix/Linux).
 It allows you to examine data from a live network, or from a capture file on disk.
 You can interactively browse the capture data, viewing summary and detail information for each packet.
 It has several powerful features, including a rich display filter language and the ability to view the reconstructed stream of a TCP session.

 {% infosign %} **To find TTL**, you should monitor some traffic (start-stop on the proper interface), in the monitoring log.
 Choose the packet you are interested in, and look at its IP layer - TTL (and other parameters) are shown.